 Chris Imbsen

 As Director of Sustainability, Christopher Imbsen is responsible for ensuring that the WTTC and its members work with destinations to promote sustainable and inclusive growth that contributes to the communities, natural ecosystems and cultural heritage.
-From 2012-2019, he was Deputy Regional Director for Europe at the UN World Tourism Organization, handling relations with the organization's European Member States.
+From 2012-2019, he was Deputy Regional Director for Europe at the UN World Tourism Organization, handling relations with the organisation's European Member States.

 Prior to joining UNWTO, Chris worked as a consultant for international, public and private sector clients on tourism master plans, strategies, marketing and business operations.
 Chris has extensive experience of engagement of government and industry leaders on tourism policy and strategy issues, as well as on-the-ground project management experience from initial planning, development and funding stages through implementation and monitoring.

-Glenn Mandziuk CEO, Sustainable Hospitality Alliance
+Glenn Mandziuk CEO, World Sustainable Hospitality Alliance

 Glenn Mandziuk

-Glenn Mandziuk is CEO of the Sustainable Hospitality Alliance, the leading global network in responsible hospitality.
+Glenn Mandziuk is CEO of the World Sustainable Hospitality Alliance, the leading global network in responsible hospitality.
 He has over 25 years of leadership experience in advancing sustainable practices in tourism, hospitality and economic development, and establishing strategies and programmes that inspire responsible growth.

 Glenn has led the development of the SHA’s Pathway to Net Positive Hospitality, which enables all hotels to work towards having a net positive impact, no matter their starting point.